colormotor/py5diff/README.md

 ```
 The corresponding DiffVG scene is cleared when =background= is called and then constructed as each drawing method is called.
 Calling =render= at the end rasterizes the scene while allowing gradient propagation to any parameter used in the drawing procedures.

-Optimizing a scene involves re-drawing the scene at each optimization step and eventually using the otuput of =render= to compute losses in image space.
+Optimizing a scene involves re-drawing the scene at each optimization step and eventually using the otuput of `render` to compute losses in image space.

 ### Optimization example
-While it is possible to explictly pass in tensors to the =DiffCanvas= drawing methods and explictly optimizing these, the API allows you to do so more concisely by using the =c.var(value, group_name)= syntax.
-This method returns a PyTorch tensor with =requires_grad=True=.
-Providing a =group_name= caches the tensor so it can be retrieved with =c.get_vars(group_name)= and passed to an optimizer.
+While it is possible to explictly pass in tensors to the `DiffCanvas` drawing methods and explictly optimizing these, the API allows you to do so more concisely by using the `c.var(value, group_name)` syntax.
+This method returns a PyTorch tensor with `requires_grad=True`.
+Providing a `group_name` caches the tensor so it can be retrieved with `c.get_vars(group_name)` and passed to an optimizer.

 > Note: while this caching method saves typing, it expects the drawing order to remain unchanged for each step of the optimization.

 Here is a simple example of an optimization loop that adapts a series of curves to minimize the L1 error with a target image:

 ``` python
 import os
 import torch